cazsargeant/Wiz-Terraform-and-DevSecOps-Demo/README.md

 - No production credentials or private configuration are included.
 - The repository history was created cleanly for public sharing.
-- This is a CV artefact, not a reusable product template.
+- This is a CV artefact, not a reusable product template/OSS project.